ccyip/CS565Grader/README.md

   grade some answers if the automation fails.

-  After running the `grade` command, it should output a list of exercises and student IDs that requires manual grading (in the form of `<exercise name>:
+  After running the `grade` command, it should output a list of exercises and student IDs that require manual grading (in the form of `<exercise name>:
   <student IDs>`).
 Manually process those exercises and update the scores in the
   corresponding `local.v`.
-You can also update the automation in testing scripts to cover more cases.
-I will talk more about it later, but the key is to balance efforts spending on automation and efforts spending on manual grading.
+You can also update the automation in test scripts to cover more cases.
+I will talk more about it later, but the key is to balance the efforts spent on automation and efforts spent on manual grading.
   Strengthening the automation might take more work than manual grading if we overdo it.
 But it can save us a lot of efforts when it's done right.